course-details-portlet

 Course content

-The course gives a broad introduction to the design and quantitative evaluation of information and communication (ICT) systems, with focus on dependability of such systems and performance of computer and telecommunication networks.
-The following issues are covered: - Dependability concepts: attributes (availability, reliability); faults / failure (failure process, failure semantics, fault handling and maintenance); - Fault tolerance: types of redundancy, design principles and mechanisms; - Methods for dependability modeling and analysis with emphasis on state diagrams; - Software failure: modeling and impact; - Survivability of networks, dependability evaluation of networks - Traffic and performance concepts: traffic, delay/latency, jitter, loss, blocking, Kendall's notation; - Classic queueing theory models and methods: M/M/1; state-transition diagram; M/M/n/n; Erlang formulas; Jackson networks; M/G/1; P-K (Pollaczek Khinchine) formula; work-conservation law; - Internet QoS: traffic and service specifications, architectures, mechanisms and QoS guarantee analysis.
+The course gives a broad introduction to dependable performance design of information and communication (ICT) systems, with focus on server systems and data networks.
+The following issues are covered: - Dependability concepts: attributes (availability, reliability); faults / failure (failure process, failure semantics, fault handling and maintenance); - Fault tolerance: types of redundancy, design principles and mechanisms; - Methods for dependability modeling and analysis; - Software dependability basics; - Network dependability basics; - Performance concepts: traffic, delay/latency, jitter, loss, blocking, Kendall's notation; - Classical queueing theory models: M/M/1; state-transition diagram; M/M/n/n; Erlang formulas; Jackson networks; M/G/1; P-K (Pollaczek Khinchine) formula; work-conservation law; - Internet quality of service (QoS): traffic and service specifications, architectures, mechanisms and QoS guarantee analysis; - Joint consideration of dependability and performance in system design

 Learning outcome

-A. Knowledge: 1) Terminology and concepts used in specification, design, operation and evaluation of information and communication (ICT) systems, with focus on dependability and performance.
-2) Principles, architectures and mechanisms of fault-tolerant/survivable design and operation of server systems and networks.
-3) Fundamental models and methods for performance evaluation of computer and telecommunication networks / systems.
-4) Architectures, mechanisms and basic analysis of Internet quality of service.
-B. Skills: 1) To design systems with appropriate use of fault tolerance, recovery mechanisms and redundancy to meet their dependability requirements.
-2) To evaluate systems quantitatively with respect to availability and reliability using Markov models.
-3) To model and evaluate computer and telecommunication networks/systems quantitatively with respect to traffic and performance.
-C. General competence: 1) Awareness of dependability as an important factor in the use and economics of systems, hereunder the potential impact of failures on commercial application, on the society, and on safety of humans and environment.
-2) Capability of communicating, and carrying out basic-reasoning and creative thinking about traffic and performance challenges in computer and telecommunication networks / systems, as an element in a wider context.
+A. Knowledge: 1) Terminology and concepts used in specification, design, operation and evaluation of information and communication (ICT) systems, with focus on dependable performance design.
+2) Principles and mechanisms for fault-tolerant design of resilient server systems and data networks.
+3) Fundamental models and methods for performance design of server systems and data networks.
+4) Architectures and mechanisms for Internet quality of service.
+B. Skills: 1) To design systems with appropriate use of fault tolerance and resource allocation mechanisms to meet their dependability and performance requirements.
+2) To model and evaluate systems with respect to availability and reliability.
+3) To model and evaluate systems with respect to performance.
+C. General competence: 1) Awareness of dependability as an important factor in system design, hereunder the potential impact of failures on the application of the system.
+2) Capability of communicating, and carrying out basic-reasoning and creative thinking about dependable performance in ICT systems.

 The learning outcomes of TTM4158 are directly related to UN Sustainable Development Goal (SDG) 9 (9.1: Develop sustainable, resilient and inclusive infrastructures, and 9.5: Enhance research and upgrade industrial technologies), and also contribute to goal 4 (4.7: Education for sustainable development and global citizenship).